 Emergency Room Billing Services in Virginia

-Virginia's emergency room practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield's commercial rules, Virginia Medicaid requirements, and Palmetto GBA Medicare policies.
+Virginia's emergency room practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield of Virginia (HealthKeepers)'s commercial rules, Cardinal Care (unified Medicaid managed care brand since 2023) requirements, and Palmetto GBA (Jurisdiction M) Medicare policies.
 Our AAPC-certified coders specialize in both VA payer rules and emergency room coding complexity.

 AAPC Certified